How to measure your ketone levels

 At the beginning of a ketogenic diet, we can become obsessed with measuring our ketone levels!

 It is good to experiment and measure at different times of the day, before and after exercise as well as before and after eating certain foods.
 This will indicate which foods kick you out of ketosis and which ones help you stay in ketosis.
-After a while, you are able to connect certain states of being: from your energy levels and cognitive focus to whether or not you are in ketosis; I am know that I am in ketosis when I feel ‘on fire’!
+After a while, you are able to connect certain states of being: from your energy levels and cognitive focus, to whether or not you are in ketosis.
+I know that I am in ketosis when I feel ‘on fire’!
 It really does make you feel that great!

 Have you noticed any other factors that impact your ketone readings?
 What ketone range makes you feel on fire?
-Have you tried any of the methods above and which ones do you find more reliable?
+Have you tried any of the methods above?
+And which ones do you find more reliable?
 Have a great ketotic day!

 Thanks for reading our Keto Blog!
 If you found this post useful, please like it, share it or leave a comment.
 We’d love to hear from you!